en

 About intraocular lenses

-The choice of intraocular lens to be implanted will ultimately determine postoperative vision, visual quality, and quality of life, so the decision requires careful consideration.
-In everyday practice, we basically distinguish between monofocal (single-focus), trifocal, and extended depth of focus intraocular lenses, but premium intraocular lenses that do not fit neatly into these categories are now also available.
-Premium lenses are those that provide improved visual acuity at medium distances (monitor distance) and reading distances.
+The selection of the type and diopter of the intraocular lens to be implanted ultimately determines postoperative vision, visual quality, and quality of life, so the decision requires careful consideration and precise planning.
+In everyday ophthalmic practice, we basically distinguish between monofocal (single-focus), trifocal, and extended focus intraocular lenses, but premium intraocular lenses that do not fit neatly into these categories are now also available.
+Premium intraocular lenses are those that provide improved visual acuity at medium distances (monitor distance) and reading distances.

 It is important to note that with premium lenses, some compromise will likely be necessary, as perfect vision and perfect image quality cannot be achieved simultaneously at all distances and for small print.
 In other words, even today's advanced technology cannot restore vision to its youthful state.

-In addition to these, cylinder correction may also be necessary for some types in certain cases, which can be achieved with toric lenses.
-If toric lenses are not used when necessary, glasses will be required for both distance and close-up vision.
+In addition to these, cylinder correction may also be necessary in some cases, which can be achieved with toric lenses.
+If toric lenses are not used when necessary, glasses will be required for both distance and near vision.
+Toric lenses are available in all of the above-mentioned lens categories.

 Monofocal intraocular lenses

-With monofocal intraocular lenses, excellent distance vision and visual quality can typically be achieved after surgery, but glasses will be needed for work, monitor distance, and close-up, i.e. near vision.
-We implant these lenses if the patient requests them or if any other eye condition limits the chance of achieving 100% vision after surgery (retinal damage caused by diabetes, severe glaucoma, diseases of the center of the retina).
+After implantation of a monofocal intraocular lens, excellent distance vision and visual quality can typically be achieved, but glasses will be needed for work, monitor distance, and close-up vision.
+We implant a monofocal intraocular lens if the patient wishes to have one, or if any other eye condition limits the chance of achieving 100% vision after surgery, e.g., retinal damage caused by diabetes, severe glaucoma, or diseases of the center of the retina.

 Trifocal intraocular lenses

-Trifocal intraocular lenses provide excellent distance vision as well as good vision at intermediate distances (e.g., computer monitors) and reading distances.
-However, due to the optical design of the lens, there is a trade-off in that the chance of light scattering is greater than with extended focus lenses.
-These disturbing light phenomena (circles around headlights, rings, halos, starburst patterns) can be more distracting when driving at night, but they can also occur during the day.
-Although these disturbances are known to decrease in the months following surgery, they can be a major compromise for regular driving and night driving.
+Trifocal lenses provide excellent distance vision as well as good vision at intermediate distances (e.g., computer monitors) and reading distances, i.e., close up.
+However, due to the optical design of the intraocular lens, the compromise is that the chance of disturbing light scattering is greater than with monofocal or extended depth of focus lenses.
+These light phenomena (circles around headlights, rings, halos, starburst patterns) can be more distracting when driving at night, but they can also occur during the day.
+Although a significant reduction in their severity is known to occur in the months following surgery, they can be a major compromise when driving regularly or at night.

 Extended depth of focus intraocular lenses

-Extended depth of focus intraocular lenses provide excellent distance vision as well as good vision at intermediate distances (e.g., to a monitor) and for average font sizes.
-This is sufficient, for example, for using a cell phone and viewing text in a word processor at a font size of approximately 10.
+Extended depth of focus intraocular lenses provide excellent distance vision as well as good vision at intermediate distances (e.g., to a monitor) and close up to average font sizes.
+This is sufficient, for example, for using a cell phone and reading text editors with font sizes of 10-11.
 These lenses are generally not suitable for reading small print, but this compromise is offset by the significantly reduced chance of light scattering.
 The chance of these disturbing light phenomena is still not zero, but they are much less distracting than with trifocal lenses, especially when driving at night.

 The latest development in intraocular lenses

-A new premium intraocular lens with artificial intelligence-developed spiral optical technology could usher in a new era in vision quality.
-Available from spring 2025, this intraocular lens offers excellent visual acuity at far distance, at intermediate distances, and at reading distances, as well as up close to approximately 3.0 diopters, which is usually more than enough for everyday life.
-In addition, there is minimal occurrence of disturbing light phenomena even in low light conditions, and when they do occur, they are reported to fade very quickly.
+A new premium intraocular lens developed with the help of artificial intelligence and featuring spiral optical technology could herald a new era for patients who want good vision at all distances.
+Available from spring 2025, the intraocular lens offers excellent visual acuity at a distance, at intermediate distances, and at reading distances of up to approximately 3.0 diopters, even at close range.
+The latter is usually sufficient for everyday life.
+In addition, according to the descriptions, the likelihood of disturbing light phenomena is minimal even in low light conditions, and when they do occur, they are reported to fade very quickly.